 Shih Tzu are friendly and outgoing dogs, and enjoy spending time with children.
 They are generally laid-back and are well suited to apartment living for this reason.

-Despite their relaxed demeanor, they can also be playful and affectionate.
+But, despite their relaxed demeanor, they can also be playful and affectionate.

 Training a Shih Tzu can be interesting, as they often want to have their own way.
 Using positive, reward-based training works best with this breed.

 Due to their small size, it can be tempting to allow a Shih Tzu to have their own way.
 But this can lead to a spoiled and difficult little dog!

 Bichons are easy and rewarding to train, especially using positive methods.
 They enjoy spending time with their family and don’t do well with extended periods of being left alone.

 Shih Tzu are not an overly active breed, so a short walk every day plus a small amount of playtime will be more than enough.